mverzilli/alto_guisso_rails/README.md

 Check out the instedd/guisso repository to find a rake task for migrating your application's existing users.

+## Redirect loops?

+If you have redirect loops, make sure that `user.confirmed_at` is set like that, and not like `attributes[:confirmed_at]`, because of ActiveRecord's whitelisting the later might not work.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/alto_guisso_rails/fork )